tarwn/lessthandot-hugo/blogs/content/posts/2010-03-02-mirror-it-baby.md

 GO
 ```

-Refer to this blog, “[Using Mirroring to Reduce DB Migration Downtime (Part 1)”.][1]
+Refer to this blog, "[Using Mirroring to Reduce DB Migration Downtime (Part 1)".][1]

 The tests will be based around simple CREATE TABLE, INSERT, UPDATE and DELETE statements.
 The resulting client statistics from the transactions will be used to show the total differences in execution time.

-To set client statistics on from SSMS, click the, “Include Client Statistics” icon in the menu strip or to get the full execution time which is used primarily in this test, add SET STATISTICS TIME ON to the beginning of the query
+To set client statistics on from SSMS, click the, "Include Client Statistics" icon in the menu strip or to get the full execution time which is used primarily in this test, add SET STATISTICS TIME ON to the beginning of the query

 Again, no complexity is added so the statistics.